ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

 .. literalinclude:: examples/lists_mergeby/example-002.out
    :language: yaml

 The filter also accepts two optional parameters: ``recursive`` and ``list_merge``.
 These parameters are only supported when used with ansible-base 2.10 or ansible-core, but not with Ansible 2.9.
+This is available since community.general 4.4.0.

 **recursive**
     Is a boolean, default to ``False``.
 Should the ``combine`` recursively merge nested hashes.
 Note: It does not depend on the value of the ``hash_behaviour`` setting in ``ansible.cfg``.